m0ppers/arangodb-mesos/README.md

         {"mode":"cluster"}

-  - `GET /v1/endpoints.json`: This produces a JSON document describing the reading and writing endpoints for communication with the Mesos system, as in this:
+  - `GET /v1/endpoints.json`: This produces a JSON document describing the reading and writing endpoints for communication with the ArangoDB cluster, as in this:

         {
            "read" : [